7irelo/loretta-spring-jpa-api/README.md

 4. Initialize the database:

-    Ensure PostgreSQL is running and create a database named `loretta_bank`.
-The application will handle the schema creation.
+    Ensure PostgreSQL is running and the `loretta_bank` database is created.

 5. Run the application: